pkourouklidis/panoptes-wiki/Core-Concepts.md

 This page provides an overview of the core concepts that Panoptes uses and the PDL syntax used to express them.
-The [web editor](http://editor.panoptes.uk/) can help you get familiar with PDL.
+The [web editor](http://editor.panoptes.uk/) provides syntax highlighting and error checking that can help you get familiar with PDL.

 ## Platform
 A _Platform_ describes the underlying infrastructure/environment used for the training, deployment, and monitoring of ML models.
 Every PDL script maps to exactly one _Platform_ instance so there's no need to explicitly define it.